What Fabrics and Features Should I Look for in a Front Closure Bra Without Underwire?

 How Do I Find My Correct Size?

-Sizing varies significantly between brands, so don't rely on your usual size alone.
-A bra size calculator can remove most of the guesswork.
+Sizing varies between brands, so do not rely on your usual size alone.
+A bra size calculator removes most of the guesswork.
 The short version:

 1. Wrap a measuring tape snugly around your ribcage, right under your bust.
 That measurement is your band size.